madisondong/dong-code/README.md

 ---

-**Happy writing!** Dong Code is here to help you create amazing science books that inspire and educate the next generation of scientists and engineers.
+**Happy writing!** Dong Code is here to help you create professional, engaging books that educate, inspire, and succeed in the marketplace.